 Ensure the proper documentation is ready for auditors to review.
 This includes inventory records, invoices, shipping/receiving reports and proof of inventory ownership (e.g., a certificate of ownership or bill of sale).

-Companies should also have their inventory manual (which lays out their policies and procedures for managing inventory), written documentation of the protocols used in the physical inventory count (e.g., the counting instructions given to the staff) and the cutoff procedures on-hand for auditors to review.
+Companies should also have their inventory manual (which lays out their policies and procedures for managing inventory), written documentation of the protocols used in the physical inventory count and the cutoff procedures on-hand for auditors to review.

-Companies new to inventory audits or with drastically fluctuating inventory levels may find it helpful to conduct a dry run a few days before the count to determine how many workers to schedule.
+Companies new to inventory audits or with drastically fluctuating inventory levels may find it helpful to conduct a dry run a few days before the count to get everyone familiar with the process and determine how many workers to schedule.

-Inventory is classified as one of the following: raw materials, work-in-process (WIP) or finished goods.
+All inventory is classified as raw materials, work-in-process (WIP) or finished goods.
 WIP is infamously difficult to account for since it requires the company to determine inventory’s percentage of completion and assign a value to it.
 To avoid complexity, many companies try to minimize the amount of WIP inventory prior to an audit.

-Auditors will need insight into any inventory the company keeps in additional locations or held by a third party, like a public warehouse.
+Auditors will need insight into any inventory the company keeps in additional locations or held by a third party, like a 3PL partner.
 Management should instruct third-party inventory custodians to count inventories as of the same date as the principal inventory count and forward records to management.